sindhu-sp/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

-## About this challenge
+## About this planner
-This challenge is to create a daily planner, for an employee with a busy schedule.
+This challenge is to create a daily planner, for a user with a busy schedule.
-This planner helps the user to add important events manage my time effectively.
+This planner helps the user to add important events manage their time effectively.

-## In this Challenge
+## Criteria

 - When the user opens the planner, then the current day is displayed at the top of the calendar.